 WTF Is Blogger On Pole?

-Originally from sunny Sardinia, I left my hometown of Olbia at 18 to live the London dream.
+Originally from sunny Sardinia, I left my hometown of Olbia at 18 to study journalism in London.
 I have been actively blogging since 2011, at first while gaining a degree in journalism and then through to working in PR and freelancing in journalism and social media consulting.

 Looking for a change of direction, I moved to Australia for a Criminology MA at the University of Sydney.
-I am now back and still very much looking to a pursue a career as an academic, but closer to my favourite places: London and Italy.
+I am now back to the Big Smoke as a pole dancing academic, but closer to my favourite places: London and Italy.

 Pole Dancing

 I started dancing at the amazing place that is Sydney Pole in 2016, at a really low point in my life.
 Having just left all I knew to move to Australia, I was coming from a break-up, an abusive relationship and years of unresolved and accumulated anxiety, depression and PTSD.
-Pole pretty much changed my life giving me my body and my head back, giving me strength and a purpose.
-Sometimes showing your butt is just the way forward.
-Want to find out why many women find pole empowering?
-Read this page and my blog in general, but for now this should give you a quick idea.
+Pole pretty much changed my life giving me my body and my head back, together with strength and a purpose.
+Sometimes showing your butt is just the way forward, right?

-But wait a minute… who is this chick?
+But wait a minute: who is this chick?
 Why does she sound familiar?
-No, I didn’t do any sex tapes.
+No, I haven’t done any sex tapes (yet).
 I did however create (and write for) a bunch of other blogs.
 Here they are.

 London’s Calling – Londra Chiama